-I share a counselling space with colleagues and we see clients with all kinds of issues and also clients from EAPs who provide counselling for the NHS amongst others.
+I share a therapy space with colleagues and we see clients with all kinds of issues and also clients from EAPs who provide counselling for the NHS amongst others.
 For more information about how I work and testimonials please visit www.counsellinginbrighton.co.uk.
 I also used to work in mental health as a project worker for Brighton Housing Trust so I have a specialist interest in this area and work with those who have been psychiatrically 'diagnosed' but wish to explore their issues more holistically.

 Training, qualifications & experience